wendikristine/documentation-template/git-version-control/git-workflow-github.md

 ## Push

-* Push changes to GitLab by typing `git push` in the command palette, or using Atom's up/down Git arrows located on the bottom-right of the window.
+* Push changes to GitHub by typing `git push` in the command palette, or using Atom's up/down Git arrows located on the bottom-right of the window.

 📝 **Note:** If you get an error after typing `git push` that says "No upstream branch" open your terminal and navigate to the local copy of the repository.
 Then type `git push --set-upstream origin name_of_branch`.
 From then on you should be able to use the command palette to type `git push` or use the up/down arrows on the bottom-right of the window.

 ## Merge

-At this time, GitLab does not natively support submissions for merge requests via the command line.
+At this time, GitHub does not natively support submissions for merge requests via the command line.

-You can create a merge request using the GitLab GUI.
+You can create a merge request using the GitHub GUI.

-1. From the left menu panel in Gitlab, select `Merge Request` then the green `New merge request` button.
-2. Select your branch in the "Source Branch" side.
-   * Target branch is _master_.
-   * Click `compare branches`.
-3. On the next screen the only thing needed is:
-   * Assign to: _&lt; Project Owner, etc. &gt;_
-   * Click `Submit merge request`.
+- When viewing the repository on the GitHub website, click the button `New pull request`.
+- Select the "base" branch.
+This will be `master`.
+Then select the "compare" branch: `add-readme`.
+- Now click `Create pull request`.